-- The fifty (50) members of the Student Senate elected in the Fall elections shall represent districts by residence. - Fall Student Senators must physically reside the majority of their time in the district they seek to represent while attending the University of Florida at the time of their election or appointment. - Fall Student Senators must continue to physically reside the majority of their time in the district that they represent during their term of office, except as provided for in Section 340.12 (2), S.B.S. - For the period of time between the end of the Spring semester and the beginning of the Fall term, Student Senators may use the residence of their Spring semester to determine their district of residence. - On-campus shall be defined as University of Florida residence halls and graduate and family housing controlled by the Department of Housing and Residence Life. - All on-campus residents will elect Student Senators by districts based upon where they physically reside while attending the University of Florida.
+- The fifty (50) members of the Student Senate elected in the Fall elections shall represent districts by residence. - Fall Student Senators must physically reside the majority of their time in the area they seek to represent while attending the University of Florida at the time of their election or appointment. - Fall Student Senators must continue to physically reside the majority of their time in the area that they represent during their term of office, except as provided for in Section 340.12 (2), S.B.S. - For the period of time between the end of the Spring semester and the beginning of the Fall term, Student Senators may use the residence of their Spring semester to determine their district of residence. - On-campus shall be defined as University of Florida residence halls and graduate and family housing controlled by the Department of Housing and Residence Life. - All on-campus residents will elect Student Senators by districts based upon where they physically reside while attending the University of Florida.
 On-campus districts shall be apportioned as follows:

 Beaty Towers

-Broward-Rawlings Area1
+Broward-Rawlings Area

 Graduate and Family Housing1

 Graham Area1

+Honors Village1

-Hume Area1
+Hume Area

 Infinity Hall1

 Jennings Area

-Keys Residential Complex
+Keys-Springs Residential Complexes1

 Lakeside Residential Complex1

 Murphree Area1

-Springs Residential Complex

 Tolbert Area

-Yulee Area
+Yulee Area 1

-Off-campus shall be defined as all locations not included in residence areas listed in Section 322.2, S.B.S.
+Off-campus shall be defined as all areas not included in residence areas listed in Section 322.2, S.B.S.

-322.31 All off-campus residents will elect Senators in districts based upon where they physically reside while attending the University of Florida.
-Off-campus districts shall be apportioned as follows: District A: ZIP Codes 32601, 32609, 32614, and all other locations not included within the ZIP codes listed below 322.311 District A excludes ZIP codes in which students cannot physically reside, including but not limited to 32604, 32610, and 32611.
-322.32 Off-campus Student Senate seats shall be identified by a number designated after each Fall election by alphabetical order, where the first letter is the district and the last two digits form the seat number within each district (for example A-07).
+- All off-campus residents will elect Senators based upon where they physically reside while attending the University of Florida.
+Off-campus shall be apportioned as follows: - Off-campus Student Senate seats shall be identified by a number designated after each Fall election by alphabetical order.
 The appointment or selection of replacement Student Senators shall not alter Student Senate seat designations.
-This is for the purpose of identification and management.
-322.4 The fifty (50) Spring Student Senators will be elected by the classification formed into voting districts, with each college and independent school guaranteed at least one Student Senator, remaining seats will be allocated by relative student population of the college.
-The following designates the voting districts and the number of seats each college will have: Fisher School of Accounting
+This is for the purpose of identification and management. - The fifty (50) Spring Student Senators will be elected by the classification formed into voting districts, with each college and independent school guaranteed at least one Student Senator, remaining seats will be allocated by relative student population of the college.
+The following designates the voting districts and the number of seats each college will have: